 "My wife," started Oscar turning towards me "I love her."
 The way he said this made me wonder about the veracity of this statement.
 But hey, who am I?
 With the aid of light we were able to position the jack more easily, and the car was up in a flash.
-Mrs. Peidmont was standing again and seemed about to lean against the car, but Oscar shot her a glance that said no. She sat back down and convinced me that Oscar was in control.
+Mrs. Peidmont was standing again and seemed about to lean against the car, but Oscar shot her a glance that said no. She sat back down and convinced me Oscar was in control.
 We began struggling with the hubcap wordlessly, and only managed to get our fingers pinched several times.
 Then Oscar thought to use the wrong end of the lugwrench.
 It turned out to be the right end after all and the plastic disc popped off.

 "Damn foreign cars" Peidmont pronounced.

-"Yeah" I agreed, but withheld the fact that it was probably made in Georgia or the Midwest somewhere.
+"Yeah" I agreed, but withheld the fact it was probably made in Georgia or the Midwest somewhere.

 "I really do appreciate this."

-"No problem" I thought that he was trying to start a conversation so I decided to keep up my end.
+"No problem" I thought he was trying to start a conversation so I decided to keep up my end.
 "Just hope someone upstairs is watching."